VII. Signature Authority

 University Bylaws and the Signing of Contracts and Agreement Policy.

-The Bylaws states that authority to sign contracts and other binding documents rests with only the president, provost, and executive vice president & chief financial officer, or those specifically authorized by the Board of Trustees.
+The Bylaws provide that authority to sign contracts and other binding documents rests with only the president, provost, treasurer, or such other persons as specifically authorized by the Board of Trustees.

-- While the provost and the executive vice president & chief financial officer regularly sign contracts on behalf of the university, the signature of the president is generally reserved for only significant contracts where it is specifically required.
+- While the provost, treasurer and the chief administration officer (and their named delegates), regularly sign contracts on behalf of the university, the signature of the president is generally reserved for only significant contracts where it is specifically required.

-The signature authority of the president, provost, and executive vice president & chief financial officer may be delegated to others.
+The signature authority of the president, provost, treasurer, and chief administration officer may be delegated to others.

-- Various signature delegations have been made by the provost and the executive vice president & chief financial officer, as listed in the Signature Authority Table (further described below).
+- Certain signature of signature authority have been made by the president, provost, treasurer and chief administration officer, as included in the Signature Authority Tables (appended to this Guide).

-- Authority to sign includes both physical signatures in ink and “click-through agreements” that acknowledge the acceptance of, or agreement to terms and conditions.
+- “Signature authority” includes the authority to sign both physical signatures in ink, electronic contracts presented by the other party with a digital signature function, and “click-through agreements” that acknowledge the acceptance of or agreement to terms and conditions posted on a website.